LimeChain/gosemble/docs/docs/concepts/runtime-architecture.md

 permalink: /concepts/runtime-architecture
 ---

-The proposed solution is based on an alternative Go compiler that aims at supporting Wasm runtimes compatible with [Polkadot spec](https://spec.polkadot.network/id-polkadot-protocol) / [Substrate](https://docs.substrate.io/main-docs/).
+At the time of writing, the official Go compiler does not support Wasm compatible with the Polkadot/Substrate requirements.
-It is based on a modified version of TinyGo, that incorporates runtime with GC and external memory allocator targeting Wasm MVP conforming to the decisions behind Polkadot's architecture.
+The proposed solution is based on an alternative Go compiler that aims at supporting Wasm runtimes compatible with [Polkadot spec](https://spec.polkadot.network/id-polkadot-protocol) / [Substrate](https://docs.substrate.io/main-docs/) that incorporates GC with external memory allocator targeting Wasm MVP.

 <div >
   <img alt="Host-Runtime Interaction Scheme"  src="../../assets/images/host-runtime-interaction.svg" width="500" />
 </div>

 #### WebAssembly specification